 If your device comes with firmware installed already, don’t use it — it has been compromised.

-At this point your wallet is set up, and you’re ready to begin storing currency!
+At this point, your wallet is set up and you’re ready to begin storing currency!
 Be sure to set up your PIN on the next page, as it creates an essential layer of protection.

-Transferring Cryptocurrency to a Trezor Hardware Wallet
+Transferring Cryptocurrency to a Trezor

-Trezor cryptocurrency storage and transfer is streamlined and intuitive.
+Trezor cryptocurrency storage and transfer are streamlined and intuitive.
 To transfer Bitcoin to Trezor devices, simply click the “Receive” tab for the account you’d like to transfer cryptocurrency to.
 The Trezor browser extension will then provide a wallet address that can be verified independently:

 Enter the wallet address into the “to” field in the wallet application or platform you’re sending from, and send the transaction.
 It’s important to wait until the transaction has updated from “unconfirmed” to “confirmed”.

 Should you lose your gadget, you’ll need a new Trezor and a computer with Trezor Bridge installed in order to recover your Trezor wallet.
 Connect the new device to your computer then navigate to the TREZOR wallet.
 You’ll be presented with the standard setup process, but instead of setting up the new device, click “TREZOR Recovery”

 After entering the name of your lost device, you’ll be prompted to enter your recovery phrase:

 Once you’ve entered your entire recovery phrase, you’ll be able to access the contents of your lost wallet.